chmouel/gosmee/README.md

 ### Release

-Go to release page and choose your tarball, package for your platform
+Go to  the [release](https://github.com/chmouel/gosmee/releases) page and choose your tarball, package for your platform.

 ### Docker